Organizational & Leadership Advisory

 Advisory Scope

-Following the diagnostic, the engagement transitioned into executive advisory and structural integration.
+Following the diagnostic, the engagement transitioned into executive advisory and structural integration focused on stabilizing leadership execution and strengthening operating discipline.

-• Clarification of role ownership and decision authority
+• Clarification of decision authority and role ownership

 • Redesign of communication rhythms and escalation pathways

-• Increasing clarity in decision-making and authority flow
+• Increasing clarity in decision authority and accountability

 Phase III — Culture Architecture & Systems Design